ccb-hms/ontology-mapper/README.md

 To clear the cache, one can call:
 `clear_cache(ontology_acronym='')`
 If no arguments are specified, the entire cache will be cleared.
 Otherwise, only the ontology with the given acronym will be cleared.
+Finally, `cache_exists(ontology_acronym)` is a simple program that returns `True` if the given acronym exists in the cache, and `False` otherwise.
+It is worth noting that while ontology URLs can repeat, acronyms must be distinct in a given environment.

 ## Command Line Usage